 The Role of Insulin Resistance and Inflammation

 Insulin resistance is common in women with PCOS.
-Your body makes insulin but can’t use it well.
+Your body makes insulin but can’t use it well, making it important to choose the right foods to eat and avoid with PCOS.
 This leads to high blood sugar and more insulin in your blood.
 Too much insulin can cause your ovaries to make extra male hormones.

 Inflammation in your body can make PCOS worse.
 It can increase insulin resistance and hormone imbalances.
 A poor diet high in sugar and unhealthy fats can cause more inflammation.